-Maudlin Of The Well
+Boston's Maudlin Of The Well,

-fronted by vocalist, guitarist and keyboardist Toby Driver
+fronted by vocalist, guitarist and keyboardist Toby Driver,

-My Fruit PsychoBells A Seed Combustible (Dark Symphonies, 1999) featured a trumpet, and both growling and clean vocals.
+debuted with My Fruit PsychoBells A Seed Combustible (Dark Symphonies, 1999), which featured guitarist Greg Massi, trumpeter Jason Bitner and

-They became an eight-piece ensemble for two complementary albums that mixed
+they became an eight-piece ensemble for two complementary albums that mixed

 highbrow chamber music (trumpet, violin, French horn, pipe organ, saxophone)

-with bursts of death-metal:
+with hysterical bursts of heavy metal.

-the dense, dark and expressionistic Leaving Your Body Map (2001)
+The dense, dark and expressionistic Leaving Your Body Map (2001)

 the humble, ethereal and spiritual Bath (2001).